 The good news is, with so many mops to choose from, you're sure to find one that suits your space.
 Our top pick is the BISSELL SpinWave Expert Hard Floor Spin Mop because it is user-friendly and efficient, and it offers two kinds of pads for more targeted cleaning.

-With all that in mind, here are the best spray mops to make your floors sparkle 24/7.
+Here are the best spray mops to clean your floors with total ease.

 Easy to attach and remove pads

 Different cleaning solutions available